< Resources

 Guest Author

-Emily Mora is a Literacy Specialist with EarlyBird Education.
-She is a licensed speech-language pathologist who specializes in literacy and language disorder diagnosis and treatment.
-Emily also serves as Education Director for Decoding Dyslexia North Carolina.
+Emily Mora is a licensed Literacy Specialist.
+She is also a licensed speech-language pathologist who specializes in literacy and language disorder diagnosis and treatment.
+Emily serves as Education Director for Decoding Dyslexia North Carolina.